Glossary

 In this way, the company takes charge of product management at the end of life, promoting repair, reuse or recycling, and can create new job opportunities and innovation.

-• Companies Circular Economy
+• Circular Economy Communication

 Product life extension